libgd/libgd/src/readme.txt

         /* Out of colors, so find the _closest_ color instead. */ red = gdImageColorClosest(im, 255, 0, 0);
 }
 /* Draw a dashed line from the upper left corner to the lower right corner */ gdImageDashedLine(im, 0, 0, 99, 99, red);
 /* ...
+Do something with the image, such as saving it to a file... */ /* Destroy it */ gdImageDestroy(im);

+        int gdImageColorResolve(gdImagePtr im, int r, int g, int b) _(FUNCTION)_
+                gdImageColorResolve searches the colors which have been defined thus far in the image specified and returns the index of the first color with RGB values which exactly match those of the request.
+If no allocated color matches the request precisely, then gdImageColorResolve tries to allocate the exact color.
+If there is no space left in the color table then gdImageColorResolve returns the closest color (as in gdImageColorClosest).
+This function always returns an index of a color.

+... inside a function ...
+gdImagePtr im;
+int red;
+in = fopen("photo.png", "rb");
+im = gdImageCreateFromPng(in);
+fclose(in);
+/* The image may already contain red; if it does, we'll save a slot
+        in the color table by using that color. */
+/* Get index of red, or color closest to red */ red = gdImageColorResolve(im, 255, 0, 0);
+/* Draw a dashed line from the upper left corner to the lower right corner */ gdImageDashedLine(im, 0, 0, 99, 99, red);
+/* ...
 Do something with the image, such as saving it to a file... */